 Does this sound like your life recently?

-- You were raised to believe that you should own your own home, but after having some hard times, the mortgage company turns down your loan modification and you find yourself in danger of losing your house to foreclosure.
+- You were raised to believe that you should own your own home, but after having some hard times, the mortgage company turns you down for your loan modification and you find yourself in danger of losing your house to foreclosure.

 - You got two months behind on your car or truck payments, now the finance company wants all the money and you don’t have it.
 They are threatening to pick up the vehicle if you don’t pay it all now.

 - You lose your job or overtime, and you have to use credit cards to make ends meet.
 Now they are “maxed out” and you have no way to pay your bills.

 - You were always told about the benefits of getting an education, but now you are unemployed or underemployed and in default on your student loans.
 You can’t pay them back as fast as the debt collectors demand and they are calling constantly.

 Getting buried in debt is an all-too-common occurrence for many people in Texas.
 Attorney J. Thomas Black wants to help you dig yourself out.
 Mr. Black is Board Certified in Consumer Bankruptcy Law by the Texas Board of Legal Specialization.

 He will listen to you and show you the options that you have to choose from in your situation to either discharge, settle, or reorganize your debts.